Florida Museum of Natural History: McGuire Center for Lepidoptera and Biodiversity

 In 2000, William W. McGuire, then CEO of UnitedHealth Group, gave a $4.2 million gift to establish the William W. and Nadine M. McGuire Center for Lepidoptera and Biodiversity.
 This gift was one of the largest private gifts ever given to foster research on insects, and was matched from the State of Florida Alec Courtelis Facilities Enhancement Challenge Grant Program.
 The McGuires later gave another $3 million to fund final construction of the center.
 This new $12 million facility for Lepidoptera research and public exhibits opened in August 2004.

 The center houses a collection of more than 10 million butterfly and moth specimens, making it one of the largest collections of Lepidoptera in the world, rivaling that of the Natural History Museum in London.
 The collection includes extinct species.
 It started with around four million specimens, with space for significant further expansion.
 The collection brings together those from the Allyn Museum in Sarasota, other University of Florida collections, and the State of Florida's Division of Plant Industry collections.

 The McGuire Center for Lepidoptera and Biodiversity serves both research and public education functions.
 The center includes the living Butterfly Rainforest and exhibit space that features information about Lepidoptera and rain forests worldwide, as well as 39000 sqft of research laboratories and collection space.

 The research space includes laboratories focusing on molecular genetics, scanning electron microscopy, image analysis, conservation and captive propagation of endangered species, optical microscopy, and specimen preparation, as well as classrooms and offices for 12 faculty curators, collection managers, and other staff.
 Some of the research laboratories and collections can be viewed through glass panels at the back of the museum.

 Public exhibits

+As of March 2025, the museum’s public exhibits are closed due to construction until July 2026.
+Renovations will include a new and permanent display by the Thompson Earth Sciences Institute, titled ‘Earth to Florida.”

 Butterfly Rainforest

 The Butterfly Rainforest is a display of live butterflies in a large, outdoor enclosed space attached to the museum.
 It is the main exhibit in the McGuire Center which is accessed from the main entrance of Powell Hall.
 At any given time, the exhibit contains over 50 species of butterfly and moth species, totaling some 1,000 individuals.
 The butterflies are brought from around the world as chrysalises and released into the exhibit after emerging as adults.
-There are live butterfly releases every weekday at 2 p.m. and on weekends at 2 and 3 p.m.
+There are live butterfly releases every weekday at 2 p.m.
+Other features of the facility include over 600 plant species, waterfalls, and a controlled fog system.